hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/67__Venkatraghavan_S.md

 >> advaita siddhi that defines akhandAkArA as such.
 >
 >
-> ​See beginning of ​
+> See beginning of
 >
-> ​2nd parichchheda and search whole brahmAnandI wherever he has mentioned
+> 2nd parichchheda and search whole brahmAnandI wherever he has mentioned
-> about this term.​
+> about this term.
 >
 >> I don't think I was suggesting that the application of the term
 >> akhandAkAra be restricted to only the mahavakya janya jnAnam.
 >>
-> ​When I reply, it is not essential that I'm refuting a single person.
+> When I reply, it is not essential that I'm refuting a single person.
 > That's why I never start my post with name of any person.
 I combine things.
 > I may not quote the person's words exactly to whom I'm responding.
 Consider
 > these points.
 If my reply doesn't apply to you, then it must apply to
-> someone else, otherwise why should I waste my words?​
+> someone else, otherwise why should I waste my words?
 >
 >
 >> I also do not believe Swami Paramarthananda's definition is limiting it